 Parents' election to report child's interest and dividends - California conforms to federal law for elections made by parents reporting their child's interest and dividends.
-Parents may elect to report their child's income on their California income tax return by completing form FTB 3803, Parents' Election to Report Child's Interest and Dividends.
+Parents may elect to report their child's income on their California income tax return by completing form FTB 3803.
 If you make this election, the child will not have to file a tax return.
 You may report your child's income on your California income tax return even if you do not do so on your federal income tax return.